The Victoria Cross (VC) is awarded for 'conspicuous bravery in the presence of the enemy'.

-The VC is made from scrap metal cut from the terminal bosses (cascabels) of two Chinese-made brass cannons captured from the Russians at the Battle of Sevastopol in the Crimean War, 150 years ago.
+The VC is said to be made from scrap metal cut from the terminal bosses (cascabels) of two Chinese-made brass cannons captured from the Russians at the Battle of Sevastopol in the Crimean War, 150 years ago.
 These boss-less cannon stand outside an Officers' Mess in Woolwich, on the River Thames, in London, England.
 However, more recent research by author John Glanfield suggests medals made since 1914 do not come from this source.

 All the VC medals made to date, were cast and hand chased by the London Jeweller Messrs.
 Hancocks (now Hancocks and Company).

 The designer of the VC is said to be Mr. A.H.
 Armstead, who was commissioned by Messrs.
 Hancocks.
 There is thought to be enough gunmetal remaining in safe storage to make another 85 VCs.
 Of course, there are still the two remaining barrels of the Russian guns as a further source of supply were it ever needed!